perryOnCrack/perryoncrack.github.io/apps/rez.md

         - The newly installed status will last 48 hours for each new app.
     - Double tap to sleep (available to Android 9 & later devices.)

+- Bug Fixes:
+    - Fixed an issue where some widgets will crash the launcher when trying to resize them.
+    - Incorrect button icon size & color on notification cards.

 - Changes:
-    - Docked apps no longer being suggested in the app suggestions.
+    - Apps & contacts in the Quick Launch will no longer being suggested.
-        - You can revert this behavior in the settings.
+    - Added shadow to widget delete button for better visibility.
     - Setting page reorganized and unified wordings.

+### Version 1.9-fix3 (2024-04-06)

 - Bug Fixes:
-    - Incorrect button icon size & color on notification cards.
+    - Fixed an issue where some widgets will crash the launcher when trying to resize them.

+- Changes:
+    - Added shadow to widget delete button for better visibility.

 ### Version 1.9-fix2 (2024-01-21)